 NOTE: Improper adapter plates and/ or staples/cleats can cause severe damage.
 Contact your Fastener Manufacturer for the proper adapter as well as recommended staples, cleats and air pressure.

-NOTE: Use the glue down method for products wider than 5".
+NOTE: Planks wider than 5" Glue down method is preferd.

 Do not use staples or nails intended for 3/4" solid flooring.